 - Keep It Short and Relevant: Aim for a subject line that could sound like an email from a colleague.
 For instance, "Your July leads" is more inviting and specific than something like “Lead Conversion Solutions.”

-- Hint at Value without Overpromising: Curiosity-driven subject lines like “Curious about your lead funnel” pique interest without resorting to clickbait tactics.
+- Hint at Value without Overpromising: Curiosity-driven subject lines like “Curious about your lead funnel” pique interest without resorting to clickbait tactic.

 A successful cold email should feel more like a casual conversation than a formal letter.
 Avoid overly formal language, and write as though you’re speaking directly to a colleague.